Federal mask rules hit few snags

 On Friday, the Centers for Disease Control and Prevention issued an 11-page order based on the president’s directive “requiring the wearing of masks by travelers to prevent spread of the virus that causes covid-19.

-"Conveyance operators must also require all persons on board to wear masks when boarding, disembarking, and for the duration of travel," the CDC said in announcing the order.
-"Operators of transportation hubs must require all persons to wear a mask when entering or on the premises of a transportation hub."
+“Conveyance operators must also require all persons on board to wear masks when boarding, disembarking, and for the duration of travel,” the CDC said.
+“Operators of transportation hubs must require all persons to wear a mask when entering or on the premises of a transportation hub.”

+The agency said the order must be followed, with few exceptions, “by all passengers on public conveyances (e.g., airplanes, ships, ferries, trains, subways, buses, taxis, ride-shares) traveling into, within, or out of the United States as well as conveyance operators

 The Transportation Security Administration, which oversees security at the nation’s airports, issued its own directive based on the CDC order on Sunday.